Rexarrior/docx_to_md/memory-bank/activeContext.md

 - Added a new helper method `_get_font_size` to extract and normalize font size information
 - Created a specialized test script (`test_heading_levels.py`) to verify heading level detection
 - Test results confirmed proper heading level distribution in the output markdown

+## Newline Handling Enhancement
+- Enhanced the `_add_indent_after_newlines` method to ensure proper indentation after each newline in paragraph text
+- Modified the `_format_text_with_runs` method to handle newlines in formatted text properly:
+  - Text is split by newlines and each line is formatted individually
+  - Formatting markers (bold, italic, etc.) are applied to each line separately
+  - Empty lines within text are preserved (except at the end)
+  - Markdown characters are escaped properly if needed
+- Created a specialized test script (`test_newlines.py`) to verify newline handling:
+  - Tests various paragraph types with newlines (plain text, formatted text, bullet lists)
+  - Verifies that indentation is maintained throughout paragraphs
+  - Confirms that formatting is correctly applied to each line
+- Test results confirmed proper newline handling in the output markdown

 ## Open Questions
 - Best approach for handling complex nested lists